coyo8/coyo8.github.io/_posts/2017-05-14-deciphering-meaning-of-nslayoutconstraints-errors.md

 ```

-In this it weired because it is yelling the same error which we had with `Unsatisfiable constraints`.
+The above error is same weired jargon which we have seen with **Unsatisfiable constraints** and not telling about the ambiguity.

 ***Now what to do?***

-From the `StackOverFlow` post mentioned above, we can also add `Debugger Command` in the symbolic breakpoint to show whole trace of views.
+From the [StackOverFlow](http://stackoverflow.com/questions/26389273/how-to-trap-on-uiviewalertforunsatisfiableconstraints){:target="_blank"} post mentioned above, we can also add **Debugger Command** in the symbolic breakpoint to show whole trace of views.

 ```bash
 expr -l objc++ -O -- [[UIWindow keyWindow] _autolayoutTrace]
 ```

-Now console logs the `Error 3` in below format:
+Now console logs the **Error 3** in below format:

 ```bash
 •UIWindow:0x7fdb69d06bb0